vtjc2002/LearnAI-Bootcamp/lab02.3-bing_search/2_Bing_Search.md

                 },
                 cancellationToken);
             }
-            else //if (state.Searching == "bing") // This means they just told us if they want to search Bing or not {
+            else // This means they just told us if they want to search Bing or not {
                 // Go to the next step in the dialog, which is "SearchBingAsync" return await stepContext.NextAsync();